 Contact the Office of Career & Internship Services.
 They can offer resources to help students identify professional skills in a study abroad experience and discuss scenarios in interviews and on the résumé.
 With such a powerful experience, don’t miss out on how to put those new-found skills to use in your career both before and after hire.

-There are numerous ways to remain involved following your study abroad experience.
+There are numerous ways to remain involved with your study abroad experience following your return to HPU.
 Consider the following:

-A great way to stay involved with your study abroad experience is to become an International Ambassador.
+A great way to stay involved with your study abroad experience and find deeper engagement with the international community at HPU is to become a Global Education Mentor (GEM).

-Upon your return to High Point University, you’ll receive information about how to apply to become an International Ambassador.
+Upon your return to High Point University, you’ll receive information about how to apply to become a Global Education Mentor.

 If you enjoyed your time abroad, you could consider studying abroad again while at HPU for either a semester, a summer, or on a Global Experience program.
 You also could consider an international internship or graduate schooling abroad.